jchen9314/learn-data-engineering/data-lakehouse/dbx_de_prof_exam_prep.md

     | Resize cluster                              |                |               |             | x          |
     | Modify permissions                          |                |               |             | x          |

+### Job permission
+- Groups cannot be owners of jobs, must be an individual user

+### Secret access permission

+- MANAGE: allow to change ACLs, and read and write to this secret scope
+- WRITE: allow to read and write to this secret scope
+- READ: allow to read this secret scope and list what secrets are available

 ### Set Operators
 - INTERSECT, UNION, EXCEPT
 - When chaining set operations INTERSECT has a higher precedence than UNION and EXCEPT.